Apply for BioGEM

 5. Optional: If there is an aspect of your application that you would like to expand on or contextualize, or anything else you would like to tell us about yourself, you may do so here.

 *To address the 3rd prompt please review the "Potential BioGEM Projects" description below.
 You may refer to a project by simply using the project number in your statement.
+You may also discuss an KU EEB lab of interest.
+Please visit the KU EEB Faculty page to find potential labs.

 BioGEM requires two letters of recommendation.
 Follow the prompts on the NSF ETAP website to send a request to your letter writers.
 Typically, it is appropriate to reach out to a letter writer personally before going through an automated system.
 By reaching out personally, you can obtain their consent and confirmation that they are willing to write a letter on your behalf.
 Once your prospective letter writer has agreed to serve as a reference, you can inform them that the ETAP system will send them an email containing a link to submit their recommendation.
 Additionally, the ETAP system offers the option to send reminder emails to letter writers if needed.
 For further details, please visit NSF ETAP and click on FAQ on the upper right side of the page for additional information.